homeylab/helm-charts/charts/unpoller/README.md

 # Unpoller
 This chart deploys unpoller, an app that gathers metrics from unifi controllers and formats it for prometheus scraping or service monitors.

+*Note: You should set some chart values by creating your own values.yaml and save that locally*

 ## Add Chart Repo
 ```
 helm repo add homeylab https://homeylab.github.io/helm-charts/